SonoStudy & Review of literature: Rapid Lung/cardiac/IVC – differentiates causes of acute dyspnea

 SonoStudy and Tutorial: EPSS vs fractional shortening for LV function – is EPSS good enough?

 EPSS by echo has even been compared to cardiac MRI for LV function recently.
 And, Dr. Mike Stone and friends did a study last year with regard to EPSS compared to qualitative LV function, stating: “Dyspneic patients with acute decompensated heart failure (ADHF) often present to the emergency department (ED), and emergency physicians (EPs) must act quickly and accurately to evaluate and diagnose patients with ADHF.
 Traditionally, key components of the patient’s history, physical examination, electrocardiography, and chest radiography are used to diagnose ADHF.
 However, no single test is highly accurate, and even with the incorporation of B-type natriuretic peptide levels, the diagnosis of ADHF in a dyspneic patient in the ED can be a challenge.
 Additional modalities that allow prompt and accurate diagnosis of ADHF would be of clinical utility, and estimation of left ventricle ejection fraction (LVEF) using point-of-care ultrasound has been the focus of prior research” showing that EPSS is a good tool compared to qualitative LVEF visualization.
+EM News folks also highlighted EPSS in a recent entry.

 Now, lets talk a bit about the anatomy and physiology about this before we talk about the study.
 The mitral valve has an anterior leaflet and a posterior leaflet.
 You can see the mitral valve open and close in the parasternal long view of the heart. the below picture indicates the anterior leaflet: